Skip to main content

 Cloning the contractโ€‹

-To get started we'll clone the tutorial's repository from Github.
+To get started we'll clone the tutorial's repository from GitHub.
 The repository contains the same smart contracts written in JavaScript (./contract-ts) and Rust (./contract-rs).

 Navigate to the folder of the language you prefer, and then to the 01-basic-auction folder.